franBec/pollitoDev/content/en/blog/2024-10-02-pollitos-opinion-on-spring-boot-development-1.md

 ![1provider1contractmanyconsumers](/uploads/2024-10-02-pollitos-opinion-on-spring-boot-development-1/1provider1contractmanyconsumers.png)

-For a microservice that strcitly follows the Contract-Driven development practices, without complying with this rule, it has no way of being invoked from outside sources.
+For a microservice that strictly follows the Contract-Driven development practices, without complying with this rule, it has no way of being invoked from outside sources.

-Maybe there're scenarios when having a microservice running but not being able to be invoked is necessary, but at the moment of writing this, no scenario comes to mind.
+Maybe there are scenarios when having a microservice running but not being able to be invoked is necessary, but at the moment of writing this, no scenario comes to mind.

 2. A microservice plays the provider role in one and only one of its contracts